SengitU/ugurcan.sengit/content/posts/future-of-programming-37.md

 date: 2018-03-27
 ---

-I would like to share a must-see presentation for every software enthusiastic.
+I would like to share a must-see presentation for every software enthusiasts.
 The [presentation](https://www.youtube.com/watch?v=ecIWPzGEbFc) is about Future of Programming by Robert C. Martin.
 There is no tl;dr available for this video and there shouldn't be.

 Throughout the presentation, he summarizes the history of programming, from vacuum tubes to transistors.
 He draws a virtual timeline for us to understand history of programming, before understanding its future.